 Variables can be used in text fields using the %Variable% token.
-The %VariablevariableName>% token allows you to include a variable in the text, where <VariableName> is the name of the variable, and this is replaced by the value of the variable.
+The %Variable% where discovered token allows you to include a variable in the text, where VariableName is the name of the variable, and this is replaced by the value of the variable.